 I really wanted to make my craft room a nice place that I enjoyed spending time in, but I wasn’t sure where to start.
 I thought about get custom shelving built in, but the idea of finding a carpenter and designing something that would work was intimidating.
 Plus I worried it would be a big investment for shelving and then I’d still have to purchase all sorts of bins or buckets to try to get things organized.

-That’s when the folks at the Original Scrapbox reached out to me to see if I wanted to try out a DreamBox.
+That’s when the folks at Create Room reached out to me to see if I wanted to try out a DreamBox.
 It sounded like the answer to all my crafting and organization woes!

 Turns out it was.
-It’s completely transformed my craft space into a beautiful, functional place for me to work.
+It’s completely transformed my craft space into a beautiful, functional place for me to work while giving me plenty of organized, accessible storage space.

 I’ve put together a video tour of my DreamBox which has TONS of information about the box.
 After the video I’ll include lots of photos and even more information on the DreamBox, including pros and cons.